CreoDAMO/REPAR/docs/GENESIS_LAUNCH_GUIDE.md

 ```json
 "inflation": "0.000000000000000000"
 ```
-- **No new token issuance**: REPAR has ZERO inflation
+- **No new coin issuance**: REPAR has ZERO inflation
-- All tokens exist at genesis
+- All coins exist at genesis
 - Supply can only decrease through Justice Burn mechanism

 #### 2. Validator Subsidy Protocol